Land Use Program

 The Land Use Program is a tax deferment program administered by the Commissioner of Revenue to incentivize people to maintain rural properties.
-The preservation of real estate devoted to agricultural, horticultural, forest, and open space uses within boundaries of Botetourt County is in the public interest.
+The preservation of real estate devoted to the agricultural, horticultural, forest, and open space uses within the boundaries of Botetourt County is in the public interest.

 Land may be eligible for special valuation and assessment when it meets the following criteria:

 When devoted to the bona fide production for sale of plants and animals useful to man under uniform standards prescribed by the Commissioner of Agriculture and Consumer Services.
 Or when devoted to and meeting the requirements and qualifications for payments or other compensation pursuant to a soil conservation program under an agreement with an agency of the federal government.
 Requiring 5 acres minimum in agricultural use.

 When devoted to the bona fide production for sale of fruits of all kinds, including grapes, nuts and berries: vegetables; nursery and floral products under uniform standards prescribed by the Commissioner of Agriculture and Consumer Services, or when devoted to and meeting the requirements and qualifications for payments or other compensation pursuant to a soil conservation program under an agreement with an agency of the federal government.
 Requiring 5 acres minimum.

 When devoted to tree growth in such quantity and so spaced and maintained as to constitute a forest area under standards prescribed by the State Forester.
 Requiring 20 acres minimum in forest use.